planttheidea/unchanged/README.md

 #### ramda

 [`ramda`](http://ramdajs.com/) is also similar in its implementation, however the first big difference is that dotty syntax is not supported by `ramda`, only path arrays.
 Additionally, as mentioned, `unchanged` does not support placeholders.
 The big benefit over ramda is the simplicity of the API; for example, in `ramda` you use one method if you want to assign to a top-level property (`assoc`) and another method if you want to assign to a nested property (`assocPath`).
-In unchanged, this is combined into a single `set` method.
+In `unchanged`, this is combined into a single `set` method.

 Another difference, and this required an example, is the way that objects are copied.